The human body is a vastly complex interelated system, requiring more than a fix-by-the-part approach.

 and pathophysiologic reactions (including cause/effect relationships), knowledge

-of the boundaries of medical science, judgement to apply accumulated wisdom
+of the boundaries of medical science, judgment to apply accumulated wisdom

 appropriately, and humanity to attend with honesty and empathy.